Fernando Mateo: Civic advocacy

 as of 2021, frequently acting as a spokesman for the city's taxi drivers as well as for the employees of ridesharing companies such as Uber.

 Mateo is a spokesman for United Bodegas of America, an organization which advocates for the owners of bodegas (small, owner-operated convenience stores which are especially common in New York).
 In 2010, Mateo helped run a campaign to encourage New York's bodega owners to buy handguns as a deterrent to robbery.

 Political activities

 In the mid-2000s, Mateo emerged as a leading Republican activist and fundraiser.
 In 2002, he raised $400,000 for New York Governor George Pataki's re-election campaign.
 In 2003, he was a major fundraiser for President George W. Bush, who named him to the White House Commission on Presidential Scholars.
 In 2004, he spoke at the Republican National Convention.
 In 2005, Mateo served as Hispanic Director for the re-election campaign of then-New York City Mayor Michael Bloomberg.

 In 2012, Mateo supported Texas Governor Rick Perry's presidential campaign, organizing a fundraiser for Perry in Manhattan's Inwood neighborhood.

+In June 2025, Mateo supported President Donald Trump's Immigration and Customs Enforcement raids and deportations, saying "He's going after the right people" and "President Trump came in, and all the criminals are out.
+I applaud that."
+He said that United Bodegas of America gives bodega workers "the comfort of knowing that the president isn't going after them."